sonic-net/DASH/documentation/general/dash-sonic-hld.md

 			h.4 Appliance shall first decapsulate the outer header and map it to a flow h.5 Second header's dst mac shall correspond to ENI MAC, as overwritten by SLB MUX h.6 Third header shall be the transpositioned IPv6 header
 		i.
-Note: This flow fixup shall be done when Fastpath kicks in with ICMP Redirect, and packets ingress with two headers.
+Note: This flow fixup shall be done when FastPath kicks in with ICMP Redirect, and packets ingress with two headers.

 	3. Packet destined to 70.1.2.1 from 10.1.1.1:
 		a.
 LPM lookup hits for entry 70.1.2.0/24